briandgomez/Study/Security+/Security Operations.md

     - You don't get access to the network until you authenticate
     - Uses EAP

-- Remote Authentication Dial-In User Service (RADIUS)
+- <u>Remote Authentication Dial-In User Service (RADIUS)</u>: authentication protocol that uses the AAA framework
-    - Common AAA protocols
+    - Common AAA protocol
     - Used not only for dial ins

 # Application Security
--<u>Input validation</u>: verifies that anything not expected in the input will not be interpreted by the app
+- <u>Input validation</u>: verifies that anything not expected in the input will not be interpreted by the app
+    - Example: An input that expects a zip code can check that only numbers and a certain amount of numbers are allowed

-- <u>Secure cookies</u>: information stored on your computer by the browser
+- <u>Cookies</u>: information stored on your computer by the browser
     - Used for tracking, personalization, session management
     - Sensitive information should not be saved in a cookie
+    - Secure cookies will be sent over HTTPS

 - <u>Static code analysis</u>: automatically scanning an application's source code for vulnerabilities before its executed
+    - Static Application Security Testing (SAST) is the processing of finding these vulnerabilities

 - <u>Code signing</u>: digitally signing software to verify its authenticity and integrity to make sure it has not been tampered with

 - <u>Sandboxing</u>: the practice of isolating an environment when working with potentially malicious software to prevent the primary system from being affected
+    - Commonly used during development
     - The application can not access unrelated resources
     - "Play in their own sandbox"